 The science center opens daily at 9 a.m. and closing times varying during the week.
 It is closed for the holidays on Thanksgiving, Christmas and New Year’s Day.
 The museum extends its hours during the busy summer months.
 A popular destination for school field trips, the attraction can also be crowded on weekends.
 The best times to visit are before 11 a.m. and after 4 p.m.
 Check out the museum’s website for up-to-date information regarding hours of operations.
 While you’re online, you can save money by ordering tickets in advance.
 The museum has several eateries on-site that offer pizza, barbecue, sandwiches and salads as well as a range of other menu items.

 Because the museum’s parking garage fills up quickly, the best way to reach the attraction is by taking a sightseeing tour that stops near the building or the subway.
 Hop aboard Old Town Trolley or an entertaining and informative tour of Boston.
-With unlimited reboarding privileges, you can hop on the trolley at any of its 18 stops and hop off at Stop #4 to visit the Museum of Science.
+With unlimited reboarding privileges, you can hop on the trolley at any of its various stops and hop off at Stop #4 to visit the Museum of Science.
 When you’re done exploring the exhibits, hop back on another trolley to continue the adventure around Beantown.
 For public transportation, the Science Park stop is on the Green Line.
 You can transfer to the Green Line from the Red Line at Park Street and the Orange Line at Haymarket or North Station.
 If you ride the Blue Line, transfer onto the Orange Line at State Street.
 Use a Charlie Card to save money on public transportation.

-Founded in 1977, the New England Sports Museum is dedicated to chronicling the history of various sports in the Boston area.
+Founded in 1977, the The Sports Museum is dedicated to chronicling the history of various sports in the Boston area.
 The attraction has life-size statues of legendary sports figures Ted Williams, Carl Yastrzemski, Larry Bird and Bobby Orr.
 In addition to the Celtics, Bruin and Patriots, the exhibits highlight boxing, soccer and college sports as well as the Boston Marathon.
 The museum is housed in the TD Garden, which sits atop North Station.

 Situated on the bank of the Charles River, North Point Park is an 8.5-acre open space that includes small islands, bridges, kayaking channels and scenic walking paths.
 The dog-friendly park also features a variety of play structures, a splash pad and picnic tables.
 In addition to shade trees and colorful flower plantings, the park has a marvelous view of the river and the Leonard P. Zakim Bunker Hill Memorial Bridge.